A Woman Called Golda

-A Woman Called Golda is a 1982 American made-for-television film biopic of Israeli Prime Minister Golda Meir directed by Alan Gibson and starring Ingrid Bergman.
+A Woman Called Golda is a 1982 American made-for-television film biopic of Israeli Prime Minister Golda Meir directed by Alan Gibson and starring Ingrid Bergman in what would become the final production she would star in before her death.
 It also features Ned Beatty, Franklin Cover, Judy Davis, Anne Jackson, Robert Loggia, Leonard Nimoy, and Jack Thompson.

 A Woman Called Golda was produced by Paramount Domestic Television for syndication and was distributed by Operation Prime Time.
 The film premiered on April 26, 1982.

 Plot

 In 1977, Golda Meir returns to her old school in Milwaukee, Wisconsin where she tells the students her life story.
 She recounts her early years in Russia, and how her family emigrated to America to avoid the persecution of Jews throughout Europe.
 As a young woman, Golda dreams of fighting for a country for all Jews of the world.
 She marries Morris Meyerson, and they eventually move to Palestine to work in a kibbutz, although they soon end up leaving, much to Golda's disappointment.
 They move to Jerusalem and have two children, but Golda's tremendous ambition soon drives her and Morris apart, although they remain married until his death in 1951.

 Golda is elected Prime Minister of Israel in 1969, resigning after the Yom Kippur War in 1974.

+The film ends with President Anwar Sadat of Egypt arriving in Israel.